Carla Chan 卡娜

 Academic History and Early Exhibitions

-Carla Chan is a contemporary artist based in Berlin and Hong Kong where she obtained her bachelor’s degree in Fine Arts from the School of Creative Media, City University of Hong Kong.
+Carla Chan is a contemporary artist based in Berlin and Hong Kong.
+She obtained her Bachelor’s degree in Fine Arts from the School of Creative Media, City University of Hong Kong.
 Chan is a multi-media artist working with video, installation, photography and printmaking.
 Much like the never-ending development of new technology, Chan considers media art as a medium with infinite possibilities for artistic expressions.

 Born in the post-digital perio d, Chan is influenced by computational thinking in her artistic research.
 She invents different methods of capturing and recomposing in her photography and moving images.

 As in her Blacken White, it is a series of prints which are comprised of glue, acetone and carbon powder.
 The glue has been screen-printed on paper, which has then been partially covered with carbon powder.
 This process reveals the glue-images whilst simultaneously capturing the motion of the powder across the paper, freezing a moment in time.
 By adding the acetone, a chemical process is being set in motion, creating unique, uncontrollable outcomes.

 The landscapes which are used for the Blacken White series are shots taken on a digital camera during the first encounter the artist had with nature, in Sweden.
 Exposed to the vast landscapes, a seemingly untouched nature turned out to still show traces of human impact.
 The physicality of the prints translates this experience of the artist and thematises the discussion about the toxic contamination of nature caused by human beings in a subtle, poetic and unique way.